syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 # Strip Lines

-Essential Gantt provides support for adding Strip Lines in the Gantt chart region which will denote an important event in a sequential timeline.
-By using this feature, you can add the Strip Lines to highlight the important days in your project.
+Essential Gantt provides support for adding strip lines in the Gantt chart region which will denote an important event in a sequential timeline.
+By using this feature, you can add the strip lines to highlight the important days in your project.
 You can add the collection of strip lines through the provided API.

 ## Strip lines in Essential Gantt support the following features:

 Strip lines can be repeatable in the Gantt chart region based on repeat behavior and repeat interval.

 * You can modify the content or appearance of the strip lines at run time by changing the values of the underlying collection source.
-* Strip line visibility can be toggled by using the ShowStripLines property in GanttControl.
+* Strip line visibility can be toggled by using the [`ShowStripLines`](https://help.syncfusion.com/cr/wpf/Syncfusion.Gantt.Wpf~Syncfusion.Windows.Controls.Gantt.GanttControl~ShowStripLines.html) property in GanttControl.

 The Gantt control will get the information from the application to draw the strip lines.
 Gantt will accept the strip line information in the form of a collection of StripLineInfo objects and process it to draw the strip lines.